 The Soviet Union initially benefited from the oil crisis.
 The discovery of oil in Siberia had allowed the Soviet Union to become a net exporter of oil by the time of the crisis.
 The quadrupling of the oil price was a huge windfall.

 What to do with all that cash?
 The Soviet leadership used its oil revenues to cushion the impact of the oil shock on its East European satellites.
 Oil money also paid for a huge Soviet military buildup that, incredibly, enabled the country to reach rough parity with the United States.
 And it helped defray the costs of the war in Afghanistan, launched in the late 1970s.
 Oil money also went into higher salaries and better perks for the ever-expanding Soviet elite.
 And oil financed the acquisition of Western technology for making cars, synthetic fibers, and other products for consumers as well as Western feed for Soviet livestock.4

-Even deliberate attempts to foster technology progress sometimes failed, as was the case with the digital revolution.
+Even deliberate attempts to foster technological progress sometimes failed, as was the case with the digital revolution.